henrytseng/camerata/README.md

 # Camerata

-A serializer for JSONAPI included with a host of decoupled tools for fast and flexible responses.
+A serializer for JSONAPI (jsonapi.org) included with a host of decoupled tools for fast and flexible responses.

 Camerata aims to be opinionated but is designed to be used piece-meal decoupled from existing tools.

-## Upcoming
+## Features

-- Decouple Rails hooks?
+- JSONAPI Spec 1.0 compatible
+- Decoupled architecture and modifiable responses through middleware and hooks

-- DSL
+- Familiar DSL
-- Metadata
+- Metadata support
+- Allows building serialized responses for aggregated queries
-- Fields
+- Validation support
 - Pagination
-- Query management; aggregated query
-- Count
-- Group
 - Sorting
-- Eager loading support
+- Eager loading support for relationships and incldues
-- Cache loaded relationships
-- Includes
+- Router based links
-- Middleware support
-- Command design pattern service integration
+- Cache integration
-- View folders; renderable

 - Write directly to socket
     - Add support for yajl-ruby
         - Direct socket connection
         - Rack Request
         - Rack Response
-- Tests:
+- Benchmark tests for:
     - Large number of properties
     - Large property value
     - Large number or relationships
-    - Relationship-of-relationships
+    - Support for relationship-through-relationships

 ## Installation